SPAC Nation: Scandals

-In November 2019, it was reported that the metropolitan police were investigating allegations of fraud and 'other possible offences'.
-The church was accused of pressuring young members into donating thousands in donations, including by taking out loans to put it into the church - some without the consent or knowledge of the member involved.
-Parents of young members suggested it operated 'like a cult'.
-A representative from the church stated that they do 'not condone any illegality of any leader or individual' from the church.
+In November 2019, it was reported that the Metropolitan Police were investigating the church for allegations of fraud and 'other possible offences'.
+The church was accused of pressuring young members into donating thousands in donations, including by taking out loans to put it into the church – some without the consent or knowledge of the member involved.
+Parents of young members suggested it operated "like a cult".
+A representative from the church stated that they do "not condone any illegality of any leader or individual" from the church.
 One member alleged she was encouraged to commit benefits fraud for the church.
 Some funds were funnelled into companies owned by high-ranking associates of the church, such as E. R. Management Group, as opposed to directly into the church.
 Tkay, a member of Hope Dealers, a rap group that was associated with the church, also corroborated these rumours and denounced the church after leaving.
 Other members were pressured to donate blood for money that they would then donate to the church.
 While initially encouraged, Pastor Tobi put a stop to the practice.
-However, previously he was quoted in a live periscope as stating "I don’t care what you guys have to do to raise your seed - you’re going to raise it" ("seed" is an internal phrase meaning "raising money").
+However, previously he was quoted in a live Periscope as stating "I don't care what you guys have to do to raise your seed – you're going to raise it" ("seed" is an internal phrase meaning "raising money").

 A clash between SPAC members and members of a counter-protest group named 'Let The Youngers Go', led by former SPAC member Tkay, occurred in Croydon.
 The group claimed to be 'victims' of SPAC.

 The praise that was initially given to the church was criticised in 2019 following the investigations.
 Police were criticised by Steve Reed, Labour shadow minister for child protection, for not acting on complaints earlier.
 Reed claimed girls under 18 had been pressured to have sex with members of the church that were over 18.
 Steve Reed further suggested that criticising SPAC Nation, an organisation that was helping to deal with the rise in knife crime in London, was for some not "convenient".
 The praise, the Huff Post reported, helped legitimise the church and shield them from criticism.
 A mother of a former member of the church stated, "Our belief is because 98% of the congregation are black children, that is why the police have done nothing.
 If it was white children in this group they would shut it down right now".